shri1984/study-images/phylogenetics_050523_DM.md

 ![](https://github.com/shri1984/study-images/blob/14bd0e4e8f9226b9e749f08e431f617b94a58159/3-s2.0-B9780128096338202598-f20259-01-9780128114148.jpg)

-First we need to write a function
+First we need to write a function. boot.phylo needs FUN because, it uses this function to build the resample phylogenetic tree for bootstrap purpose.

-fun <- function(x) root(nj(dist.dna(x, model = "TN93")),1) ## function calculates distance first and then tree is calculated from alignment. function fun performs tree building on the input x using the upgma algorithm after calculating the pairwise distance between elements using dist.ml.
+fun <- function(x) root(nj(dist.dna(x, model = "TN93")),1) ## function calculates distance first and then tree is calculated from alignment.
+Function fun performs tree building on the input x using the upgma algorithm after calculating the pairwise distance between elements using dist.ml.

 Then need to calculate boot strap values through bootstrap.phyDat function from phangron.